-Marilyn Manson initially met early Church of Satan member and high priest Peter Gilmore at a music panel.
+Marilyn Manson initially met the Church of Satan's Peter Gilmore at a music panel.
 Manson introduced himself to Gilmore and gave him a copy of his band's CD.
-They had a conversation about Satanism and Gilmore was impressed with Manson's knowledge of the religion.
-Gilmore later spoke highly about Manson to Church of Satan founder Anton LaVey.
+They had a conversation about Satanism, and Gilmore was impressed with Manson's knowledge of the religion.
+Gilmore later spoke highly of Manson to Church of Satan founder Anton LaVey.

 While Manson was on tour in San Francisco in 1994, LaVey requested a meeting.
 The two hit it off, and LaVey awarded Manson with an honorary priesthood, giving the musician a card identifying him as a minister in the Church of Satan.
 Since then, the church has said Manson "does his own thing" and that his music does not necessarily represent the church.